VariantSync/Vatras/README.md

 - [src/Lang](src/Lang) contains definitions of particular variability languages (Section 3).
 - [src/Translation/LanguageMap.lagda.md](src/Translation/LanguageMap.lagda.md) contains an overview of our case study (Section 5) to compare existing variability languages.
 The compilers can be found in the [src/Translation/Lang](src/Translation/Lang) sub-directory.
 - [src/Data/IndexedSet.lagda.md](src/Data/IndexedSet.lagda.md) implements the theory of indexed sets with various operators and equational reasoning.
+- [src/Test](src/Test) contains our unit test infrastructure (or better: unit _proofs_) as well as some example expressions for some languages.
 - [src/Test/Experiments/RoundTrip.agda](src/Test/Experiments/RoundTrip.agda) implements the round-trip for our demo, including our sandwich running example.
 This file may serve as an entry point and example on how to run the compilers implemented in the library.
+- [src/Tutorial](src/Tutorial) contains tutorials for getting to know the library (explained in more detail below).
 - [src/Show/Lines.agda](src/Show/Lines.agda) implements a small pretty-printer, which we use for the demo's output.

 ### Tutorials